rickstaa/ai-compute-visualizer/README.md

 - Data represents a snapshot of orchestrators and capabilities at the time of parsing.
 - Only GPUs ready to take jobs are shown.
 - Data is collected from a single gateway and may not include all orchestrators and GPUs.
-- Realtime AI GPUs are not yet included since they are still in beta and not available on the AIServiceCapabilities contract.
+- Realtime AI GPUs are excluded as they are still in beta and not discoverable on chain.